SrChen6/Camins-i-Ciutats/README.md

 - Constructor:

-    Although the `if(condition)` are not necessary, they are a good indicator of what the input is reading.
-If the inputs are invalid, the program will raise a ValueError, stoping the execution of the program completely.
+    Although the `if('action' == read(int))` are not necessary, they are a good indicator of what the input is reading.

+    If any of the inputs are invalid, the program will raise a ValueError, stoping the execution of the program completely.

+- Turns:

+    Before a player enter's his action, a message will be printed on Terminal with the player's id and the cash that he has.
+When the turn is over, another message will be printed with the cash that was left after the action.

 - Game over: